-- $\sqrt{\ }$ Damages or password protects ANY computer, peripheral device or ANY equipment whatsoever OR changes ANY settings on them. - \checkmark Steals or removes parts from ANY computer or peripheral device. - $\sqrt{}$ Downloads or accesses ANY program or file without consent from the teacher in whose room the computer is located. - √ Accesses ANY program or inappropriate file (such as inappropriate photos, games or videos, or threatening, derisive, or hate-oriented information) on the Internet or from a personal storage device. - $\sqrt{}$ Posts or creates threatening, derisive, or hate-oriented materials. - $\sqrt{}$ Uses a CD, a flash/jump drive, PDA, or a disk without approval from a teacher. - √ Chats or uses ANY instant messaging program or online journal (i.e. Xanga, MySpace or Tagged. com) - √ Puts a rude, threatening, or obscene file name or similar content in a file on any computer or on your home directory. - √ Tries to circumvent the district's WAN firewalls by using ANY alternate routes. - $\sqrt{}$ Streams video or music from any website OR listens to music or watches a video from the CD drive unless approved directly by a teacher.
+- √ Damages or password protects ANY computer, peripheral device or ANY equipment whatsoever OR changes ANY settings on them. - √ Steals or removes parts from ANY computer or peripheral device. - √ Downloads or accesses ANY program or file without consent from the teacher in whose roothne computer is located. - Accesses ANY program or inappropriate file (such as inappropriate photos, games or videos, or threatening, derisive, or hate-oriented information) on the Internet or from a personal storage evice. - \lor Posts or creates threatening, derisive, or hate-oriented materials. - $\sqrt{}$ Uses a flash/jump drive, or a disk without approval from a teacher. - V Puts a rude, threatening, or obscene file name or similar content in a file on any computer - √ Tries to circumvent the district's WAN firewalls by using ANY alternate routes. - √ Streams video or music from any website OR listens to music or watches videos without teacher approval